Skip to main content

 The Orpheus Review

 The Orpheus Review is Swarthmore’s first solely music-centered publication, dedicated to covering significant musical acts and developments local and worldwide, through online album and song reviews, feature pieces spanning topics from social media’s impacts on music streaming to long-form music videography, artist interviews, and thematically-curated playlists.
-Orpheus strives to be a space for any and all students to discuss and write about music, aiming to bring much-needed music journalism and music-related events, such as concerts and streaming parties, to Swarthmore students.
-Orpheus functions on the belief that anyone who enjoys music is qualified to write about it, privileging a low entry barrier and also upholding music’s powerful capacity to connect people.
+Orpheus strives to be a space for any and all students to discuss and write about music, aiming to bring much-needed music journalism.
+Orpheus also functions on the belief that anyone who enjoys music is qualified to write about it, privileging a low entry barrier and also upholding music’s powerful capacity to connect people.
+It is through this desire to connect people through music that Orpheus also invests itself in fostering a music community on Swarthmore's campus through in-person events, such as a student showcase concert every semester in collaboration with the War3house 3, student musician social mixers, karaoke nights, and listening parties.

 The Phoenix